pypa/setuptools/docs/deprecated/distutils/examples.rst

 Reading the metadata
 =====================

-The :func:`distutils.core.setup` function provides a command-line interface that allows you to query the metadata fields of a project through the ``setup.py`` script of a given project:
+The ``distutils.core.setup`` function provides a command-line interface that allows you to query the metadata fields of a project through the ``setup.py`` script of a given project: